The Distributed Dictionary C Client

 Request Management

-dragonError_t dragon_ddict_create_request(const dragonDDictDescr_t *obj, const dragonDDictRequestDescr_t *req)
+dragonError_t dragon_ddict_create_request(const dragonDDictDescr_t *obj, dragonDDictRequestDescr_t *req)

 Create a request descriptor for making a request to the distributed dictionary.